— The Atlanta Music Project —

 - Superior organization skills, both cloud-based and office-based

-- Superior time-management skills and ability to meet deadlines
+- Superior time-management skills and consistent ability to meet deadlines

-- Possesses extreme optimism and tenacity, especially in the face of challenging, high-pressure situations
+- Optimism and tenacity, especially in the face of challenging, high-pressure situations

-- Entrepreneurial and innovative spirit who thrives in a fast-paced and ever-changing work environment
+- Entrepreneurial and innovative spirit which thrives in a dynamic work environment

 - Impeccable communication skills, both written and oral

-- Knowledge of the arts education (particularly music) and youth development
+- Knowledge of music, music education, and youth development is highly preferred

 - Cover letter